What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Accommodation: Accommodation is never normally a problem almost anywhere and don't be afraid to look past your guidebook listings

-• Average cost: For a basic double room, pay about US$10-15 and twice this on Zanzibar
+• Average cost: For a basic double room, pay about US$50-60 and up to twice this on Zanzibar or Arusha.

 • Media: